Voćin massacre (1942)

 The Voćin massacre was the killing of 350 Serb civilians in Voćin, Independent State of Croatia, by the Ustaše Croatian fascist organization on 14 January 1942, during World War II.
-The massacre was carried out as retaliation for partisans' action in Papuk.
+The massacre was carried out as retaliation against the partisans' action in Papuk.

 Background

 On 12 January 1942, in a direct fight between the Partisans and the Ustaše, five Ustaše were killed, and two wounded, one of whom died later.

 The Partisans withdrew to Papuk, and Ustaše returned to Voćin and waited for reinforcements from Osijek, Belišće and Virovitica.

 Massacre

 On 13 January, some 300 Ustaše and Domobran soldiers began with plundering and burning Serbian houses.
-Civilians who tried to escape or provided resistance were killed and all others were arrested and taken to Voćin.
+Civilians who tried to escape or resisted were killed and all others were arrested and taken to Voćin.

-On Serbian New Year, January 14, the biggest slaughter of the innocent population in Slavonia at that time started.
+On the Serbian New Year, January 14, the biggest slaughter of the innocent population in Slavonia at that time started.
 Almost all the male inhabitants of the villages Jorgići, Zubovići, Dobrići, Kometnik and Sekulinci were killed.

 During the massacre, a total of 350 civilians were killed.